Light as a control signal.

-Fermeate is built to solve a simple problem: today's fermentation cost curves are shaped by processes that have no control during the fermentation process.
+Fermeate is built to solve a simple problem: today's fermentation cost curves are constrained by a lack of control over the microorganisms doing the work

 Why fermentation has always had a control problem